qdu-bioinfo/flex-meta-storms/README.md

 P.s.
 If FMS is installed as the plug-in of Parallel-Meta Suite, this program is named as “PM-comp-taxa-local”, with the same usage and parameters as “FMS-comp-taxa”.
 # Example dataset
-Here, we provide a demo dataset in the "examples" folder with 136 real microbiomes.
+Here, we provide a demo dataset in the "example" folder with 136 real microbiomes.
 In this package, "dataset.abd" is the relative abundance of OTU table, and "dataset.meta" is the metadata of samples.
 To run the demo, you can either automatically start:
 To run the demo, you can either:
 ```
 cd example